ROCm/hcc/README.md

 installed.

 In case rocm-device-libs package is not present, you are required to build it from source.
+Please refer to [ROCm-Device-Libs build procedure](https://github.com/RadeonOpenCompute/ROCm-Device-Libs#building) for more details.

 Once it's built, run `make install` and config ToT HCC like:

 ```
 cmake \